Harry Hill: Other projects

 Hill has recorded voice-overs on television commercials.
 Advertisements that Hill has provided a voice over for include the holiday adverts for Boots in 2004, the "Bring on the Branston!" adverts for the Branston Pickle brand during 2006 to 2007, adverts for the Green Flag car breakdown service, and adverts for the new yogurt, Danio by Danone.
 He also sang in 2001 "This Charming Man" by The Smiths as Morrissey in Stars in their Eyes.

 In February 2001, and again in April, Hill appeared on Lily Savage's Blankety Blank.
 Hill has also appeared as a guest on the BBC Radio 4 series I'm Sorry I Haven't a Clue, in the ChuckleVision episode "Mind Your Manors", the first episode of the twentieth series, and as Joon Boolay in the Sky Atlantic sitcom This is Jinsy.
+Between July and October 2003, Hill presented a Sunday morning comedy and music show on Capital Radio called "Funch".
 In October 2006, Hill presented his own episode of long running ITV series, An Audience With..., in which he revived several characters from Harry Hill.
 On 4 October 2004, he also appeared in an episode of Room 101.

+In the autumn of 2008, Hill launched Harry's Nuts, a brand of Fairtrade peanuts.

 In November 2010, Hill released his debut comic album, 'Funny Times'.
 The album was preceded by the singles 'I Wanna Baby', 'SuBo', and 'Ken!', which features William Roache, as his Coronation Street character, Ken Barlow, is the feature of the song.
 Since October 2010, Hill has had his own comic strip in The Dandy, entitled Harry Hill's Real Life Adventures in TV Land, drawn by Nigel Parkinson.
 Hill was directly involved in its creation and is co-credited with Parkinson.
 Between October and December 2010, Hill starred in a weekly online comedy series on the ChannelFlip website, entitled Harry Hill's Little Internet Show.
 Ten episodes of the show were broadcast online.

-Awards
+Recognition

 In 2003, The Observer listed Hill as one of the fifty funniest acts in British comedy.
 In 2005, in a poll to find The Comedian's Comedian, he was voted amongst the Top 50 comedy acts ever by fellow comedians and comedy insiders.
 In 2007, Hill was voted #5 on Channel 4's hundred greatest stand ups.
 On 13 December 2006, Hill won two Highland Spring British Comedy Awards, over the favourites Ant and Dec, which Hill made light of in his acceptance speeches.

 In 2008, he won two BAFTAs, and another in 2009 for Best Entertainment Performance.
 In 2009, he won two British Comedy Awards, making it his sixth award.
 He also won again in 2011, but was unable to be there and sent Wagbo to collect it on his behalf.
 He was also nominated for 3 other awards, including the People's Choice Award, which was won by Miranda Hart.